sherylcme/sherylcme/README.md

 I graduated from Singapore Management University with a Bachelor Degree of Science in Information Systems, with a second major in Advanced Analytics.
 Currently, I am working in one of the Big4 Consulting firms under Artifical Intelligence and Data practice.
 I am mainly involved in Data Management, Data Governance, Data Analytics and Data Engineering related projects.

 - 👀 I’m passionate about using data and technology for problem solving
-- 💕 I love to work on new technologies and things that I believe will make a positive impact
+- 💕 I love to learn and work with new technologies
 - 🌱 Currently enrolled into Stanford University's Machine Learning Coursera Course
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/sherylcme/)!